-Guinea-pig flavor?
-Beetles and mushrooms?
-Ice-cream entrepreneur serves up the offbeat
+Cone or scoop: Guinea pig ice cream for sale in Ecuador

 The beetle and mushroom ice creams include fruits such as pineapple and passion fruit.
 Beetle ice cream has a slight aroma of wet earth.

 Ants, cicadas and worms are used to make some desserts, often chocolate-infused ones, in parts of Latin America.
-But incorporating such ingredients — guinea pigs included — into ice cream is unusual.
+But incorporating such ingredients _ guinea pigs included _ into ice cream is unusual.

 Carolina Páez, director of the anthropology school of the Catholic University in Quito, isn’t surprised.